jaytees/forntend-stalk/README.md

 ## Code

-- Authentication process
+**Authentication process**

+**Form Handling**

-* Refactor of the handling of signup data.
+- Refactor of the handling of signup data.
 Using the useReducer hook and spread operators, to handle the change to multiple fields in the user object in one function.

 ![handle change image](./public/readme-images/handle-change.png)

 ![handle change image](./public/readme-images/use-reducer-code.png)

+**Garden Display**

 - Couldn't not mention the shelf